-- In Q2 2019, conditions in Peel’s labour market continued to improve.
+- In Q3 2019, employment in Peel’s labour market increased for the ninth consecutive quarter.

-- Peel’s unemployment rate remained at its lowest second quarter level since Peel-specific data became available in 2003.
+- Peel’s quarterly average unemployment rate fell to its lowest Q3 level since 2006.

-- Participation and employment rates increased to their highest second quarter levels in eight and ten years respectively.
+- Participation and employment rates increased to multi-year highs.

 Employment and Participation Rates

-In Q2 2019, Peel’s quarterly average participation (70.2 per cent) and employment (65.5 per cent) rates increased to their highest second-quarter levels in eight and ten years, respectively.
+In Q3 2019, Peel’s quarterly average participation rate (68.7 per cent) and employment rate (64.1 per cent) increased to three and four year highs respectively.

 Employment by Sector

 There continues to be short-term fluctuations in the distribution of employment in Peel’s labour market, along with a longer-term shift away from goods production to services.